 Alternatively, progesterone can be high, but the body may not be responding to it.
 For either reason, the result is that the uterus isn’t preparing for pregnancy the way it should.

-This means that the body isn’t preparing for pregnancy the way it should.
 The uterine lining is supposed to be thickening, but it doesn’t.
 The uterus should be getting ready for implantation, but it doesn’t.
 And the cervical mucus that’s supposed to thicken to protect the uterus may stay thin.

 In these conditions, pregnancy is much less likely to be successful.
 Implantation can’t happen, and the placenta can’t develop.